Samson-Ludo/samson-ludo/src/pages/index.md

     title: 'Hello, I''m Samson Ludo!'
     section_id: hero
     component: HeroBlock
-    content: Your search for a top-notch frontend engineer just got terminated!
+    content: Congratulations!
+Your search for a top-notch frontend engineer just ended.
   - type: contentblock
     component: ContentBlock
     title: Who am I?
     section_id: about
     subtitle: ''
     content: >-
-      **Samson Okaludo** is a front-end engineer with several years of experience building websites and web apps.
-He interned at a non-profit, Loss of Generality where he worked with world class professors from Canada and the US to develop online educational modules in Math and Physics using the Wolfram Langauge.
-He is a graduate of Eduonix E-Degree program in Full-stack JavaScript Development and a freeCodeCamper.
+      I'm **Samson Okaludo,** a front-end engineer with several years of experience building websites and web apps.
+I interned at a non-profit, Loss of Generality where he worked with world class professors from Canada and the US to develop online educational modules in Math and Physics using the Wolfram Language.
+I'm a graduate of Eduonix E-Degree program in Full-stack JavaScript Development and a freeCodeCamper.
     image: /images/samson-dp.jpg
     actions: